MicrosoftDocs/power-platform/ps-docs/ai-cursor.md

 ---
 title: Use the AI cursor in Project “Sophia”
-description: Use the AI Cursor to interact with generated content in Project “Sophia.”
+description: Use the AI Cursor to interact with generated content in Project “Sophia”,
 author: mikkelsen2000
 ms.topic: Overview
 ms.custom: